nodet/dowml/README.md

    on the corresponding line anywhere except on the name, and copy the CRN displayed in the pane that open on the right.

-5. The `connection_id` is an optional part that's not required when you only use inline data.
-Refer to the section 'Using Cloud Object Storage' below to understand its usage.

 ## Using Cloud Object Storage

 The DOWML library has two modes of operation with respect to sending the models